 The process of roasting asparagus is as simple as tossing them with a touch of olive oil and placing them in a hot oven.
-Some juice from half a lemon or lime is great upon exiting the oven because it soaks into the outer layer like a sponge and brings a nice acidity to the vegetable.
+Some juice from half a lemon or lime adds acidity and another layer of flavor before the sauce is spooned over top.

-As for the sauce, don’t forget the sauce!
-A quick puree of fresh herbs mixed with mayonnaise and buttermilk take this already pleasant dish to a new place.
-A spoonful of this stuff over hot steamy asparagus and you have yourself a great plate of springtime elegance.
+As for the sauce — a quick puree of fresh herbs mixed with mayonnaise and buttermilk take this already pleasant vegetable to a new place.
+A spoonful or two over hot steamy asparagus and you have yourself a great plate of springtime elegance.
+Asparagus become part of my vegetable regime now until late summer.

 1 pound asparagus, bottom 1/4 cut-offs